exonum/exonum-doc/src/advanced/network.md

 #### Whitelist

+> Whitelist is no longer a thing, this section can be removed.
+> _List of known peers_ now effectively acts as a whitelist,
+> the node will refuse to talk to anyone not on that list.
+> That list includes all validators together with auditor nodes.

 If the whitelist is turned on, then upon receiving the `Connect` message, the node checks the presence of the public key from the message in the node’s whitelist.
 If the public key is not included in the whitelist, connection is not